dogweather/forkful/content/en/python/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?
-Calculating a future or past date means finding a date before or after a specified time interval.
-Programmers do it for reminders, expiration dates, scheduling, or time-based calculations.

 ## How to:
 Python's `datetime` module makes working with dates and times a breeze.
 Check this out: